Firsts in Film History

 Do you ever wonder when a certain event happened for the first time in history?
-Well, I do sometimes.
+For someone as painfully curious as me, I do.
+And often.
 So, I thought it would be fun to find some firsts in film history.
-Here are 10 of them.
+Here are 10 that I thought would be interesting to share.

 1. The first ever motion picture to be made in Hollywood was In Old California (1910).
 Directed by D. W. Griffith for Biograph Company, the film was a 17-minute melodrama set in the early 19th century, when California was under Spanish and Mexican rule.
 It starred Frank Powell, Arthur V. Johnson, Marion Leonard and Henry B. Walthall.
 The short was considered lost for many decades, until a copy was found in 2004 and screened at the Beverly Hills Film Festival.

 2. The first ever movie to have a Hollywood premiere was Robin Hood (1922).
-Directed by Allan Dwan for United Artists and starring Douglas Fairbanks as the iconic title character, the film premiered at Grauman's Egyptian Theatre on October 18, 1922.
-One of the most expensive pictures of the 1920s, it was a massive critical and commercial success.
+Directed by Allan Dwan for United Artists, the film starred Douglas Fairbanks as the iconic title character, Enid Bennett as his love interest, Lady Marian, and Paul Dickey as the antagonist, Sir Guy of Gisbourne.
+One of the most expensive pictures of the 1920s, Robin Hood premiered at Grauman's Egyptian Theatre on October 18, 1922 and it was a massive critical and commercial success.

 3. The first motion picture to have a full-length synchronised soundtrack was Don Juan (1926).
 The film used the Vitaphone sound-on-disc system, which was developed at Western Electric's Bell Laboratories in New York City and acquired by Warner Bros. in 1925.
 It has a synchronised musical score and sound effects, although it has no spoken dialogue.